oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 #### Secrets

 First, create the secrets needed by both `WLS` and `JRF` type model domains.
-In this case, we have two secrets.
+In this case, you have two secrets.

 Run the following `kubectl` commands to deploy the required secrets: